PowerDNS/pdns/docs/backends/geoip.rst

 If your services match wildcard records in your zone file then these will be returned as CNAMEs.
 This will only be an issue if you are trying to use a service record at the apex of your domain where you need other record types to be present (such as NS and SOA records).
 Per :rfc:`2181`, CNAME records cannot appear in the same label as NS or SOA records.

-.. versionchanged:: 4.2.0

-  Before, a record expanded to an empty value would cause a SERVFAIL response.
-  Since 4.2.0 such expansions for non-TXT record types are not included in response.

 Caching and the GeoIP Backend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~